 The trucking company’s insurer immediately offered a settlement.
 Should I accept it?

-Accepting such an offer without first allowing your lawyer to take a look could leave a significant amount of money on the table.
+Accepting such an offer without first allowing your truck accident lawyer in Chicago to take a look could leave a significant amount of money on the table.

-How late is too late to file a claim?
+How late is too late to file a claim for compensation?

 Work with a Chicago Semi-Truck Accident Attorney